-The full itinerary for this tour are available online, so I’m not going to rehash that.
+The full itinerary for this tour is available online, so I’m not going to rehash that.
 What I would like to do is share my experiences and what most stands out in my mind a couple of weeks after I returned home.

-The travel guide responsible for the group is called a CEO, or Chief Experience Officer.
+The travel guide responsible for the group is called a CEO or Chief Experience Officer.
 I think we were very lucky to get Abdul.
 (Abderrahmane El Ghali).
 He did a great job educating us and patiently answering our questions.
-He accepted group input and feedback on things we wanted to do, and on restaurants for lunch.
+He accepted group input and feedback on things we wanted to do and on restaurants for lunch.

 Abdul was also a great communicator.
 He shared what we would do every day at the beginning of the day with reminders as needed.
 He let us know when we had free time on our own and when we should gather again as a group.

 Abdul also clearly spent a lot of time researching the places we went to in order to provide a good overview.
 We had local guides at each place that we toured, though Adul shared a good amount of information before we got there as well.

 I thought this ruin was pretty amazing.
 We had a local guide walk us around the Roman ruins of Volubilis to tell us more about the ruins of the buildings we were seeing.
 It was a highlight of the trip for me and a surprise when I first started researching Morocco.
 I had no idea the Roman Empire extended so far into Africa!